mdolce8/WSU-NOvA-Vertexer/Prod5.1-FD/README.md

 # 4. Analysis

 Now we want to analyze the results of the model predictions.

+Again, we emphasize that for this particular NOvA production, Prod5.1 for FD, we designate file "24" and file "27" for the inference data set.

 i. `plot_cvnmap_predictions.ipynb`
 This macro will plot the pixel map with the true vertex location _and_ the model prediction.
 This is intended as a qualitative check.